portfolio future paleo porcelain

 aardtijd

-Gathering Dust, or delay as an artistic research method (2019-2022), performative intervention during exhibition at Arti et Amicitiae, Amsterdam 2022
+Gathering Dust, or delay as an artistic research method (2019-2022), performative intervention during exhibition at Arti et Amicitiae icw artist Eline Kersten, Amsterdam 2022.
+Gathering dust 2 is performed by students Artistic Research In Situ (University of Amsterdam, Gerrit Rietveld Art Academy, Maastricht Institute of Arts).

 toenadering [ˈtunadərɪŋ] 2021